Intel-PA/Intel-PA.github.io/minutes/2022_03_16_IntelPA_student_meeting.md

 * New deep learing servers still not usable - secure cages arriving next month
 * Dr Julia Ivy is coming on board as an NLP expert
 * Jian Chan suggests that the PGRs submit their research to [CASA workshop](http://www.casa2022.org/workshop1.html) by 1 May
-* Richard suggests the supervisors have a meeting regarding IntelPA meeting

 ## Action points

+* Kari to arrange a meeting with Xiaoxiao and Rehman
 * Xiaoxiao to contact Tony about next meeting with him
+* Richard suggests the supervisors have a meeting regarding IntelPA meeting